matsuolab/CMU-MultimodalSDK/README.md

 # News

+--> We will be releasing the MOSEAS-WE1 (Multimodal Opinion Sentiment, Emotions and Attributes - West Europe V1) Dataset on November 15th 2020.
+The dataset is similar to MOSEI, except for languages of Spanish, French, German and Portuguese.
+We also include attributes similar to POM dataset on top of emotions and sentiment.

 --> Version 1.2.0 released.
 Allowing for compression, and improving the computational sequence modules.

 --> **Code for Factorized Multimodal Transformer** is released here (current SOTA on MOSI, IEMOCAP minus happy, POM): https://github.com/A2Zadeh/Factorized-Multimodal-Transformer